 0.1Abstract

 This paper examines the classical period of Sanskrit śāstric production — approximately 600 BCE to 300 CE — during which the Vedic auxiliary disciplines crystallised into seven fully autonomous systematic sciences: grammar (Vyākaraṇa), ritual hermeneutics (Mīmāṃsā), logic and ontology (Nyāya–Vaiśeṣika), jurisprudence (Dharmaśāstra), political economy (Arthaśāstra), medicine (Āyurveda), and aesthetics (Nāṭyaśāstra).
 The paper argues that these seven disciplines, despite their divergent subject matters, share a single methodological DNA traceable to the Prātiśākhya and Kalpa Sūtra traditions examined in Part I: the conviction that any domain, from the structure of words to the physiology of disease, can be fully described through a finite set of explicit, generative, hierarchically organised rules.
-Each section combines narrative intellectual history with at least one detailed case study demonstrating the śāstric method at work on a specific problem.

 0.2Methodological Note